-- Commence the work on the 2023-2024 CMP GLs Implementation and Effect Monitoring Report to be published in 2025. - ✓ Where necessary in 2025, support implementation of CMP-related aspects of the Hydrogen and Decarbonised Gas Market Package - ✓ Issue solutions delivery from the joint ACER and ENTSOG Functionality Process involving stakeholders - ✓ Update the Business Requirements Specification (BRS) CMP if required - ✓ Develop ENTSOG positions on congestion management-related issues, including responses to public consultations and ACER reports.
+- Commence the work on the 2023-2024 CMP GLs Implementation and Effect Monitoring Report to be published in 2025. - ✓ Where necessary in 2025, support implementation of CMP-related aspects of Directive (EU) 2024/1788 and Regulation (EU) 2024/1789. - ✓ Issue solutions delivery from the joint ACER and ENTSOG Functionality Process involving stakeholders - ✓ Update the Business Requirements Specification (BRS) CMP if required. - ✓ Develop ENTSOG positions on congestion management-related issues, including responses to public consultations and ACER reports.